lucapette/website/content/writing/my-programming-principles.md

 I got this one from [Sandi Metz](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).
-She does a wonderful job of explaining it so I won't repeat what she means here.
+She does a wonderful job of explaining it so I won't repeat what she means.
 You should read her article, she's a wonderful writer.

 Exposing my teams to this idea over the past few years has been beneficial.
 I often trivialised it a little for the sake of making a point while sharing the idea with my team: if you have duplication once, leave it be.
-If you have the same piece of code in three places at least then you've got a good chance for the correct abstraction.
+If you have the same piece of code in at least three different places, then you've got a good chance for a correct abstraction.
 If your abstraction feels simple (ah!) enough, go for it.

 These maxims all contribute to the idea that waiting for the design to emerge